basarat/typescript-book/docs/quick/nodejs.md

 1. Add `node.d.ts` (`npm install @types/node --save-dev`)
 1. Init a `tsconfig.json` for TypeScript options with a few key options in your tsconfig.json (`npx tsc --init --esModuleInterop --resolveJsonModule --lib es6,dom  --module commonjs`)

 That's it!
-Fire up your IDE (e.g. `alm -o`) and play around.
-Now you can use all the built in node modules (e.g. `import fs = require('fs');`) with all the safety and developer ergonomics of TypeScript!
+Fire up your IDE (e.g. `code .`) and play around.
+Now you can use all the built in node modules (e.g. `import * as fs from 'fs';`) with all the safety and developer ergonomics of TypeScript!

 ## Bonus: Live compile + run
 * Add `ts-node` which we will use for live compile + run in node (`npm install ts-node --save-dev`)